How to Stay Safe and Avoid Frauds Using Apple Pay

 Much of Apple Pay’s security depends on your own actions.
 So instead of wondering how secure Apple Pay is, focus on using it with caution, consciousness, and care.

-Stay safe no matter where you go with VPN and advanced security features from Clario.
-Protect your information on unsecured Wi-Fi networks.
+Pro Tip: To stay safe no matter where you, use Clario’s VPN and advanced security features.
+Protect your internet activity on unsecured Wi-Fi networks, including your online transactions.
 Start your free trial now.